ippotheboxer/url-shortening-api-landing-page-frontend/README.md

 ### Useful resources

-- [React-gh-pages guide](https://github.com/gitname/react-gh-pages) - Great tutorial for setting up github pages with React
+- [Render](https://render.com/) - I hosted the backend as a webapp, and the frontend as a static site with render.
-- [Issue with vite and gh-pages](https://github.com/tschaub/gh-pages/issues/485) - this error occurs if using vite and it solved the problem
+- [CleanURI](https://cleanuri.com/) - The api used to shortned urls.